Superrehtard/old_diaspora_wiki/Installing-on-Ubuntu.md

 ### Bundler

-To install Bundler, run the following:
+To install Bundler, run the following, if you aren't using RVM you need to do it as root (prepend it with `sudo`):

-    sudo gem install bundler --no-ri --no-rdoc
+    gem install bundler --no-ri --no-rdoc

-To get bundle to work (**bundle install** step later), you might need to make a symbolic link:
+To get bundle to work (**bundle install** step later), you might need to make a symbolic link if you aren't using RVM:

     sudo ln -s /var/lib/gems/1.8/bin/bundle /usr/local/bin/bundle